 Although neither Chattanooga nor Sanford were the most convenient airports, both facilities were pleasant and uncomplicated.
 Airports such as these present fewer gates and less confusion, yet offer all the services you'll need.

-The Allegiant fleet numbers over 80 aircraft and the line fly 300 routes that are spread across all regions of the U.S. The airline serves large airports such as Fort Lauderdale and Las Vegas but often goes into smaller airports in large metropolitan areas as well as small- and medium-sized airports.
+The Allegiant fleet numbers over 80 aircraft and the airline fly's 300 routes that are spread across all regions of the U.S. The airline serves large airports such as Fort Lauderdale and Las Vegas but often goes into smaller airports in large metropolitan areas as well as small to medium-sized airports.

-For example, the large Orlando market is served by Sanford International Airport, not Orlando International.
-This can create additional ground transportation costs that cut into the savings from low airfares.
-Allegiant hubs are in six airports, including Bellingham, Wash. (just across the U.S. border from Vancouver), Los Angeles, Las Vegas, Phoenix-Mesa, Myrtle Beach, S.C., and the Florida cities of Tampa-St. Petersburg, Fort Myers, Fort Lauderdale, and Orlando.
+Allegiant hubs are in six airports, including Bellingham, Washington (just across the U.S. border from Vancouver, Canada), Los Angeles, Las Vegas, Phoenix-Mesa, Myrtle Beach, South Carolina, and the Florida cities of Tampa-St. Petersburg, Fort Myers, Fort Lauderdale, and Orlando.

 You'll note that many cities in the Allegiant system are not connected by daily service.
 This could preclude people with tight, inflexible schedules from booking flights.

 Allegiant provides service to smaller cities, connecting them to major cities at low prices.
 But you'll have to navigate through a series of airline offers for vacation packages, car rentals, and the aforementioned seat reservation fees.